erwan-rozet/pyxiscience-demo/README.md

 >   (screenshots from [Pyxiscience’s website](https://pyxiscience.com/)).
 > - Goal: demonstrate my technical skills and adaptability to a new stack.

-- The project was built without access to the original source code.
-- Design choices are based on publicly available elements (screenshots from [Pyxiscience’s website](https://pyxiscience.com/)).
-- Goal: demonstrate my technical skills and adaptability to a new stack.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (LTS recommanded)